makrai/notes/palicki21-Transfer-sentiment-to-wellbe.md

   * may be well-suited to this problem [1, 4, 15]
 * This research extended upon the work from [16] and [12–14]
   * signals of psychological distress for tweets related to a specific hashtag
   * the distress and Brexit datasets were too dissimilar -> a domain adaptation technique was utilised to minimise these differences
 * trends compared favourably to major Brexit headlines
   * Other sentiment analysis techniques show spikes in activity related to major political, cultural, economic, and natural events [8, 22, 23, 31]
   * time lag between the date of event and the change in public sentiment
+* some/other residents expressed
-* some residents expressed fear and sadness related to leaving the EU and
+  * fear and sadness related to leaving the EU
-  * others expressed anger that it has taken so long for the government to cmpl
+  * anger that it has taken so long for the government to compl